 Certificate IV in Community Development | CHC42115

 Diploma of Community Services | CHC52015

-A new training package will be introduced for the Certificate IV in semester 2 2023 and the Diploma qualification in 2024.
+A new training package will be introduced for the Certificate IV and Diploma qualifications in 2024.

 TOTAL CIT PACKAGE: 2 years